-2014 Note: Connor switched agencies and is now at Foreword Literary.
+2014 Note: Connor switched agencies and is now at Fuse Literary.

 Updated, correct submission guidelines are below.

-About Connor: Connor Goldsmith is an agent at Foreword Literary (formerly at Lowenstein Associates).
+About Connor: Connor Goldsmith is an agent at Fuse Literary (formerly called Foreword Literary), after first agenting at Lowenstein Associates.
 He began his career in publishing in the Fall of 2012 at Lowenstein Associates, where he was promoted to Associate Agent in March 2013.
 Prior to transitioning into the world of books, he spent a year as a full-time intern and relief assistant in the commercial film and television department at Abrams Artists Agency.

 Born and raised in New York, Connor lived for a brief stint in the Midwest studying English and the Classics at Oberlin College in Ohio.
 He is passionate about narrative fiction across all media as a vehicle for social progress, and will receive his Master’s Degree in Media Studies from The New School for Public Engagement in May 2014.

 Connor is seeking: In Fiction, Connor is seeking Sci-Fi/Fantasy/Horror, Thrillers, ‘Upmarket’ Commercial Fiction, and Literary Fiction with a unique and memorable hook.
 He is especially interested in books by and about people from marginalized perspectives, such as LGBT people and/or racial minorities.
 Connor does not represent Young Adult, Middle Grade, or Children’s manuscripts at this time.